Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 ## Lab Exercise

-#### Part 1 - Create an HTML file & open it in Atom
+#### Part 1 - Create an HTML file & open it in VSCode

 Using the Terminal, ensure you are in the `recipe-page` directory.
 Create a new file in this directory called `index.html`.
-Open this file in Atom using the Terminal shortcut to do so.
+Open this file in VSCode using the Terminal shortcut to do so.

 #### Part 2 - Code the basic HTML structure